 Status: No accepted records.

-Taxonomy: No subspecies are currently recognized (Pyle 1997).
+No subspecies are currently recognized (Gill et al 2022).

-Despite several reports, none are acceptably documented; none of the collected specimens cited below are known to be extant.
+Comments: Despite several Nebraska reports, none are acceptably documented; none of the collected specimens cited below are known to be extant.
 There is only one report since 1970, a bird at Smith Lake WMA, Sheridan Co 25 Jun 2011, but the brevity of the sighting raised doubt in the minds of some NOURC members as to whether the bird could have been conclusively identified (Brogie 2012).
-All other Nebraska reports are from the southeast: one was collected at Omaha 15 Dec 1895 by I.S.
+All other Nebraska reports are from the southeast: one was collected at Omaha, Douglas Co 15 Dec 1895 by I.S.
 Trostler (Bruner et al 1904); another was collected there by F.J.
-Frazee, without date (Bruner et al 1904); one was collected at Dakota City by Wallace Bruner, without date (Bruner et al 1904); one was seen in Fontenelle Forest, Sarpy Co 6 Mar 1927 by Dr. Mitchell, without details (Swenk 1927), one described as a female was seen on the unlikely date of 30 Aug 1970 in Custer Co (Kieborz 1971); and one was reported from York 5 Nov 1971 without details (Jorgensen 2012).
+Frazee, without date (Bruner et al 1904); one was collected at Dakota City, Dakota Co by Wallace Bruner, without date (Bruner et al 1904); one was seen in Fontenelle Forest, Sarpy Co 6 Mar 1927 by a Dr. Mitchell, without details (Swenk 1927); one described as a female was seen on the unlikely date of 30 Aug 1970 in Custer Co (Kieborz 1971); and one was reported from York, York Co 5 Nov 1971 without details (Jorgensen 2012).

-The Black Hills population was petitioned for listing under the Endangered Species Act in 2013 and the population’s status is currently under review by the U.S. Fish and Wildlife Service.
+The isolated and possibly genetically differentiated Black Hills population was petitioned for listing under the Endangered Species Act in 2013 and the population’s status is currently under review by the U.S. Fish and Wildlife Service (Tremblay et al 2020).

 NOURC: Nebraska Ornithologists’ Union Records Committee